-- 1. Upon the deal's completion, the acquirer owns 20% or more of the target company. - 2.
-The size of the deal is material to the acquirer.
+- 2. The size of the deal is material to the acquirer.
 This is measured in terms of total assets.
-If α is the percentage of the target that is being acquired, the size is considered material if the product of α and the total assets of the target is greater than or equal to 20% of the total assets of the acquirer. - 3.
+If $\alpha$ is the percentage of the target that is being acquired, the size is considered material if the product of $\alpha$ and the total assets of the target is greater than or equal to 20% of the total assets of the acquirer. - 3.
 The change in market capitalization is material, with the largest absolute daily market capitalization return, within 20 days of the M&A completion day, larger than or equal to 5%.